saishachhabria/RasaBasicSetup/README.md

 All of the contents for this file have been picked up from [Rasa Masterclass](https:**//info.rasa.com/masterclass).

 This is a TL;DR version.
-(Yes, the documentation is longer.)

 ------------